da036b97b7c705909d6ffbd2e3349128/ArtlistIO-video-downloader/readme.md

 ArtlistIO is a simple tool to extract and convert `.m3u8` streams from websites to MP4 using FFmpeg and Playwright.

+> [!CAUTION]
+> If you dont want to be held responsible for pirating music/sfx, buy an artlist.io license at [their plans and pricing page](https://artlist.io/page/pricing/max).
+> You are adviced to  [terms of service](https://artlist.io/help-center/privacy-terms/terms-of-use/) and understand how you are violating them.

+> [!WARNING]
+> This is for educational purposes only.
+> By continuing to use this, you accept the risks and acknowledge that you have been warned.

 ---

 ## Features